 Login to our client site for current recommendations for other shops, galleries, and markets.

-There are no cyclos in Luang Prabang.
-Options include touring on foot, or by boat, bicycle, motorcycle, sidecar-taxi, or jumbo.
+One of Asia's rarer walkable cities is pleasant by foot, but also by bicycle, motorcycle, sidecar-taxi, or tuk-tuk (right).
 Some hotels rent cars.
 Luang Prabang is small and flat, so a bicycle can easily cover the ground; bicycles are pleasant in the small town Motorcycles with sidecars are a common way of getting around Luang Prabang.

-One of the best trip from Luang Prabang, closer in, is a full day's excursion by boat along the Mekong to the Pak Ou Grottoes at the confluence of the Nam Ou River, about 25 kilometers upstream from Luang Prabang.
+A comoon day trip from Luang Prabang, closer in, is a half or full-day's excursion by boat along the Mekong to the Pak Ou Grottoes at the confluence of the Nam Ou River, about 25 kilometers upstream from Luang Prabang.
 On the way you can stop in the village of Ban Sang Hae, where moonshine whiskey is made.
 Just as interesting as the destination is the trip along the Mekong; the river runs wide, cutting a swath through jungle-clad banks and limestone gorges.
 There are times, on a slow boat headed down the river, when you are completely alone with not even a village in sight.

 About 20 kilometers-or 90 minutes-out of Luang Prabang along the Mekong is Ban Sang Hae, a village engaged in the production of rice whiskey.
 In the rainy season, the villagers grow glutinous rice, which is fermented in water and yeast in the dry season-a process that takes 10 to 15 days for each batch.
 This under-the-table whiskey, or lao lao, sells cheaply by the liter or bottle in Luang Prabang.
 This firewater is best drunk over ice, with a dash of lime and soda, or Coke if you prefer.